A 53 Year Old Woman Collapses

 Preventing collapse requires addressing underlying risk factors through lifestyle changes and medical monitoring:

-- Heart-Healthy Diet: underline fruits, vegetables, whole grains, lean proteins, and omega-3 fatty acids while limiting sodium, saturated fats, and processed foods.
+• Heart-Healthy Diet: stress fruits, vegetables, whole grains, lean proteins, and omega-3 fatty acids while limiting sodium, saturated fats, and processed foods.

-Hormone replacement therapy (HRT) during menopause should be discussed with a healthcare provider, as estrogen can influence clotting and cardiovascular risk That's the part that actually makes a difference..
+Hormone replacement therapy (HRT) during menopause should be discussed with a healthcare provider, as estrogen can influence clotting and cardiovascular risk.

 Frequently Asked Questions (FAQ)